We’ve all had bad neighbours. Ones that Party Hard sometimes.

 Perhaps it would have been easier to pick up that kitchen knife, don a hockey mask, and kill them all.
 But (perhaps regretfully) I just complained to my local council.
 Hopefully, they all got ASBOs.
 Party Hard went the knife route, and it is gloriously therapeutic.

 The premise is simple.
 Sneak around a raging house party slitting throats, poisoning drinks, pushing trees through windows until every last one of those rowdy little troublemakers is body-bagged.
 Party Hard plays like a slightly more static Hotline Miami – instead of replaying levels again and again until you get the perfect rhythm down you’ll be going in with a certain plan and improvising as necessary.
 That’s not to say you won’t be failing a lot – because you most certainly will – but there’s a great deal more freedom in Party Hard than anything you could draw a parallel with.

 There are plenty of levels on offer and they all offer new, unique ways of maiming and massacring.
-It’s interesting to play Party Hard knowing that TinyBuild are currently working on hotly anticipated Hello, Neighbor – a game that has you investigating your sinister neighbor’s house and avoiding his potentially fatal plans.
-The dev team must have had some seriously bad accommodation issues considering the content they’re putting out.
-All in all, this is a fantastically weird and macabre experience, and a glorious precursor to what TinyBuild could achieve with their next title.
+It’s interesting to play Party Hard knowing that tinyBuild is currently working on hotly anticipated Hello, Neighbor – a game that has you investigating your sinister neighbour’s house and avoiding his potentially fatal plans. he dev team must have had some seriously bad accommodation issues considering the content they’re putting out.
+All in all, this is a fantastically weird and macabre experience and a glorious precursor to what tinyBuild could achieve with their next title.

 - Tons of satisfying neighbour purging fun.

 - The same thing that makes it so playable is the same thing that makes you want to pick up your Xbox and lob it at the nearest small child.